Modern Showroom disrupts Fashion Retail by integrating Aryel’s WebAR into their offer

 For this reason, they decided to offer an AR service to meet the needs of customers and facilitate the transition from a traditional form of business to a more modern and digitized one.

-Thanks to the partnership with Aryel, an AR marketing platform, Modern Showroom expects to reach more easily the stores and boutiques that want to propose to their customers the partner brands of the showroom, showing them the collections down to the smallest detail even remotely.
+Thanks to the partnership with Aryel, Modern Showroom expects to reach more easily the stores and boutiques that want to propose to their customers the partner brands of the showroom, showing them the collections down to the smallest detail even remotely.